T (Aspirin enteric coated 325 mg)

 Pill imprint T has been identified as Aspirin enteric coated 325 mg.

-Aspirin is used in the treatment of angina; heart attack; back pain; pain; ischemic stroke (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
+Aspirin is used in the treatment of angina; pain; back pain; angina pectoris prophylaxis; transient ischemic attack (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
 FDA has not classified the drug for risk during pregnancy.
-Aspirin 325 mg is not subject to the Controlled Substances Act.
+Aspirin 325 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 325 mg